IntersectMBO/ouroboros-consensus/docs/StyleGuide.md

 As long that rendering doesn't show that the PR spoils something like intentional alignment for example, then the PR has no style problems.

+We run `stylish-haskell` as a requirement for merging.
+The specific configuration can be found [here][stylish-config].

 ## Guiding principles

 We value the following principles in the consensus team: